Nadine Berner

 - Advanced Data Analysis Concepts with Python

-Workshop at summer school Informatica Feminale, University Freiburg, Germany
+Workshop at summer school Informatica Feminale, University Freiburg / University Furtwangen, Germany

 A challenging task depicts the analysis of complex data sets for the purpose of unravelling deeper insights from and predicting future patterns based on available data.
 Machine learning algorithms provide powerful approaches to complete the data analysis spectrum beyond the classical statistical modelling concepts.
 The workshop aims to enable the participants to understand and apply supervised and unsupervised learning methods and to address advanced data analysis tasks in a sustainable pythonic manner.